 Calculating Paid Family Leave Benefit Payment Amounts

-For claims beginning on or after January 1, 2018, weekly benefits range from $50 to a maximum of $1,216.
-To qualify for the maximum weekly benefit amount ($1,216) you must earn at least $26,325.01 in a calendar quarter during your base period.
-Your weekly benefit payment amount may vary if you receive other income (such as sick leave pay, paid time off, etc.) while receiving PFL benefits from the Employment Development Department (EDD).
+For claims beginning on or after January 1, 2019, weekly benefits range from $50 to a maximum of $1,252.
+To qualify for the maximum weekly benefit amount ($1,252) you must earn at least $27,126.67 in a calendar quarter during your base period.
+Your weekly benefit payment amount may vary if you receive other income (such as sick leave pay, paid time off, etc.) while receiving PFL benefits from the EDD.

 San Francisco workers: Your employer may be required to provide supplemental compensation to you if you are receiving PFL benefits for bonding with a new child through birth, adoption, or foster care placement.
 For more information, visit the City and County of San Francisco, Office of Labor Standards Enforcement Paid Parental Leave Ordinance (PPLO).

-Your weekly benefit amount, which is based on your highest quarter of earnings in your base period, is the amount the EDD determines you will be paid for each week you are unable to work.
+Your WBA is based on your highest quarter of earnings in your base period.
+It is the amount the EDD determines you will be paid for each week you are unable to work.

 Your claim begins on the date your family leave began.
 State Disability Insurance (SDI) calculates the weekly benefit amount using your base period.
 The date the family leave claim begins determines your base period.